-Monthly variation of plankton with reference to classes in noted in the Figure 2 and Figure 3.
-The numbers of Chlorophyceae members were fluctuated from 16 Units/I to 466 Units/I during the year 2011
+Monthly variation of plankton with reference to classes is given in the Figure 2.
+The numbers of Chlorophyceae members were fluctuated from 18 Units/I to 450 Units/I with lowest during June while highest during December.

-Monthly variation of plankton with reference to classes in noted in the Figure 2 and Figure 3.
-The numbers of Bascillarophyceae members were fluctuated from 128 Units/I to 741 Units/I during the year 2011 while during 2012, members of Bascillarophyceae were fluctuated from 143 Units/I to 765 Units/I. There was decline of Bascillarophyceae members in the month of February during both the years while the maximum Bascillarophyceae members were noted in the month of August and July during 2011 and 2012 respectively.
+Monthly variation of plankton with reference to classes is given in the Figure 2.
+The numbers of Bascillarophyceae members were fluctuated from 128 Units/I to 741 Units/I with lowest during August and highest during February.